Temple University says acting president JoAnne A. Epps has died after a collapse

 Kaiser said Epps started out working at Temple's bookstore 40 years ago and dedicated herself to improving the university.

-Epps vowed to focus on enrollment and safety due to spiraling crime near the north Philadelphia campus and other issues during her predecessor's tumultuous tenure.
-She told The Philadelphia Inquirer, which reported enrollment was down 14% since 2019, that she believed she was selected in part for her "ability to sort of calm waters."
+In an interview in April with The Philadelphia Inquirer, Epps vowed to focus on improving enrollment and safety, which had been hit by spiraling crime near the north Philadelphia campus during her predecessor's tumultuous tenure.
+The newspaper reported enrollment had dropped by 14% since 2019.
+Epps said she believed she was selected in part for her "ability to sort of calm waters."

 "I am obviously humbled and excited and really looking forward to being able to make a contribution to the university that I so love," Epps told the newspaper.
 She said she would not be a candidate for the permanent position.

+The Temple Association of University Professionals labor union recalled Epps' personal touch.

+"I remember her walking into my office this April, and chatting with me one-on-one about how we could work together to make Temple a better place," union president Jeffrey Doshna said in a statement.

-Gov. Josh Shapiro described Epps as "a powerful force and constant ambassador for Temple University for nearly four decades."
+Gov. Josh Shapiro called her loss "heartbreaking for Philadelphia, saying she had been "a powerful force and constant ambassador for Temple University for nearly four decades."

-"Losing her is heartbreaking for Philadelphia," Shapiro said in a post on X, formerly known as Twitter.
-"Lori and I are holding JoAnne's loved ones in our hearts right now.
-May her memory be a blessing."
+Kaiser recalled leaving the office when the COVID-19 pandemic hit and Temple was shutting down.

+"It was our last day in the office, we were together and I said, 'OK, I'll see you in a couple weeks,' and I didn't really see her for two years," Kaiser said.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.